techieshark/federalist/README.md

       }
     }
     ```
+    When you're done, simply type `:wq`, which will write your edits and quit the editor in terminal.

 1. [Register or create a new GitHub organization](https://github.com/settings/organizations).
 Find your organization's ID by visiting `https://api.github.com/orgs/<your-org-name>` and copying the `id` into the whitelist of `organizations` in `config/local.js`.
     ```js
     organizations: [